shaqdeff/Shaquille-Portfolio/README.md

 # Shaquille-Portfolio

 This is a personal portfolio project created using a Figma template.
-The project is among the first Microverse projects I did.
+It entails:
+- Home Page
+- Portfolio Section
+- About Section
+- Contact Page

+Built with HTML, CSS, and JavaScript.

 ## Built With